 Possession of Property

 The donor must be the absolute owner of the property.
 Without legal ownership of a property, the gift deed cannot be executed.
+It should be an existing property.

 The presence of coercion or fear shall void the agreement.

-Detailed info about the property
+Detailed information about the property

 About Donor and donee